kosbarts/Commissioner/sources/checks/checks_variable.md

 If using GlyphsApp, ligature carets can be set directly on canvas by accessing the `Glyph -&gt; Set Anchors` menu option or by pressing the `Cmd+U` keyboard shortcut.

+If designing with UFOs, (as of Oct 2020) ligature carets are not yet compiled by ufo2ft, and therefore will not build via FontMake.
+See googlefonts/ufo2ft/issues/329

 </pre>